pacerclub/.github/README.md

-# .github
-Welcome to Pacer, where we hack &amp; create.
+# Welcome to Pacer, where we hack &amp; create.